xdmushui/partner-center-sdk/develop/get-invoice-unbilled-recon-lineitems.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

-How to get a collection of commercial marketplace invoice line item details for the specified invoice.
+How to get a collection of unbilled invoice line item details.

+>[!NOTE]
+>Please use **“onetime”** to query all onetime invoice line item line items, instead of **“all”** (to be deprecated).Alternatively, follow the links in estimate links call.

 ## Prerequisites